 - Stop and rest frequently when doing repetitive tasks that involve the shoulder

 - Don’t continue with any activity that feels painful

 - Watch your posture so you don’t add pressure to the shoulder joint

 If you are experiencing shoulder bursitis or another condition causing shoulder pain, we are here to help.
-To get more information or consult with our experts, call us at 913-319-7600.
-New patients and established patients with new conditions can make appointments anytime using our easy online scheduling tool.
+To get more information or consult with our experts, call for an appointment at 913-319-7600.

 About the Author

 Lowry Jones, Jr., M.D. is a board-certified orthopedic surgeon specializing in conditions of the shoulder and knee, as well as workers’ compensation injuries.
 He also treats disorders of the foot and ankle, hip, back and elbow.

 The medical information contained in the Dickson-Diveley Orthopaedics website is provided to increase your knowledge and understanding of orthopedic conditions.
 This information should not be interpreted as a recommendation for a specific medical or surgical treatment plan.
 As each patient may have specific symptoms or associated problems, the treatment regimen for a specific patient may not be the proper treatment for another.

 Gaining knowledge and understanding of a particular problem or condition is the first step in any medical treatment plan.
 I believe the information presented on our website will be helpful for those individuals experiencing ankle pain, or other related problems.
 However, this information is not intended to replace the advice of your family physician.
 You are encouraged to consult with your physician to discuss any course of treatment presented or suggested.